-As a U.S. business owner, if you hire independent contractors and service providers, you probably will have to issue a special tax form to them during January, called the 1099.
+As a U.S. business owner, if you hire independent contractors and service providers, you probably will have to issue a special tax form to them, called the 1099.

 Keep in mind that there are several variations of the 1099 form.
 For example, there’s the 1099-INT for interest income that you may receive from your bank.
 For today’s purposes, we’ll limit this article to the 1099-MISC form.
 That’s the form that small businesses use to report miscellaneous income paid to others during the year.

 Let’s go through some commonly-asked questions and answers (we’ve updated this information for 2015):

 What type of income do I report on a 1099 form?